 Montgomery part 2 – Civil rights and the end of the road

-The previous post ended with my rather unfulfilling stop at Martin Luther King, Jr.’s house but I had to move along so I walked a few blocks past Alabama’s state capitol building to reach the National Civil Rights Memorial and Memorial Center.
-The Memorial itself was designed by Maya Lin who also designed Vietnam Veteran’s Memorial in Washington, DC.
+The previous post ended with my rather unfulfilling stop at Martin Luther King, Junior’s house but I had to move along so I walked a few blocks past Alabama’s state capitol building to reach the National Civil Rights Memorial and Memorial Center.
+The Memorial itself was designed by Maya Lin who also designed the Vietnam Veteran’s Memorial in Washington, DC.
 In many ways this memorial is evocative of her earlier design.
 Both works are black granite with names etched in the stone.
 Both invite visitors to seek out and touch specific names or simply to touch names at random.

 The first person named is Reverend George Lee who was among the first African Americans to register to vote in Humphreys County Mississippi.
 After refusing an offer of protection from white officials if he ceased his voter registration efforts, Lee was murdered in May of 1955.

-The inscriptions end with the name of Dr. King who was, of course, murdered in Memphis in April 1968.
+The inscriptions end with the name of Doctor King who was, of course, murdered in Memphis in April 1968.
 There’s a noticeable gap between the names of King and Lee that, with the circular form, may symbolize that the struggle hasn’t ended and perhaps never will.
 Water flows over the entire memorial inspired by a phrase from King’s “I Have a Dream” speech…

 CRM3